-As described in Section 4.4, the following protected species may be impacted by the small-mesh multispecies fishery (Table 32)
+As described in Section 4.4, the following protected species may be impacted by the small-mesh multispecies fishery (Table 52)

-Table 52 Protected Species that Maybe Impacted by the Small-Mesh Multispecies Fishery
+Table 52 Protected Species that May be Impacted by the Small-Mesh Multispecies Fishery

 Cetaceans

-12444.
-13400 North Atlantic right whale (Eubalaena glacialis)
+North Atlantic right whale (Eubalgena glacialis)

-diam'r.
-Humpback Whale (Megaptera novaeangliae)
+alitika alitana alita Alitika alitana alita Alitika alitana alitana alita Humpback whale (Megaptera novaeangliae)

-Fin whale (Balaenoptera physalus).
+~ Fin whale (Balaenoptera physalus).

 Sei whale (Balaenoptera borealis)

 Pilot whate (Globicephala spp.)

-- Atlantic white sided dolphin (Lagenorhynchus acutus)
+Atlantic white-sided dolphin (Lagenorhynchus acutus)

-701 Bottlenose dolphin (Tursiops truncatus)
+100 Bottlenose dolphin (Tursiops truncatus)

-1 Sea Turtles
+Sea Turtles

-1 Leatherback-sea turtle (Dermochelys coriacea)
+Leatherback seaturtie (Dermochelys coriaced)

 Kemp's ridley-sea turtle (Lepidochelys kempii)

-1 Green sea furtle (Chelonia mydas)
+Green sea-turtle (Chelonia mydas)

 Loggerhead sea turtle (Caretta caretta) Northwest Atlantic DPS

 Fish

 Cusk (Brosme brosme)

-- Atlantic sturgeon (Acipenser oxyrinchus)
+Atlantic sturgeon (Acipenser oxyrinchus)

 Pinnipeds

-Harbor seal (Phoca vitulina)
+Harbor seal (Phoca vitulina) 1.1

 Harp seal (Phoca groenlandicus)

 Although large whales and marine turtles may be potentially affected through interactions with fishing gear, it is likely that the continued authorization of the small-mesh multispecies fishery should not have any adverse effects on the availability of prey for these species.
 Right whales and sei whales feed on copepods (Horwood 2002, Kenney 2002).
 The small-mesh multispecies fishery would not affect the availability of copepods for foraging right and sei whales because copepods are very small organisms that would pass through even small-mesh multispecies fishing gear rather than being captured in it.
 Humpback whales and fin whales also feed on krill as well as small schooling fish (e.g., sand lance, herring, mackerel) (Aguilar 2002, Clapham 2002).
 Small-mesh multispecies fishing gear operates on or very near the bottom.
-Fish species caught in small-mesh multispecies gear are species that live in benthic habitat (on or very near the bottom) such as flounders versus schooling fish such as herring and mackerel that occur within the water column.
+Fish species caught in small-mesh multispecies gear are species that live in benthic habitat (on or very near the bottom) such as flounders versus schooling fish cus and mackerel that occur within the water column.

-The alternatives under consideration in this action will not increase small-mesh multispecies fishing effort in either stock area, since they are administrative in nature, or otherwise do not affect the magnitude or distribution of fishing effort.
+The alternatives under consideration in this action will not increase small-mesh multispecies fishing effort in either stock area, since they are administrative in naure, or otherwise do not affect the magnitude or distribution of fishing effort.
 Specifically, the alternatives under consideration which are not likely to affect small mesh multispecies fishing effort, and by extension would not likely impact protected resources, include